CesarCaramazana/LossFunctions_zoo/README.md

 # Loss Functions zoo

 In this repository I recopilated some of the most commonly used loss functions for image segmentation tasks, with a brief definition of the pros and cons of each one.
-The code is implemented using Pytorch, so the following libraries must be imported:
+The code is implemented using Pytorch.

-import torchvision

-import torch.nn as nn

 So far, the loss functions available here are: